 Michigan Recognizes January as National Cervical Cancer Awareness MonthContact: James McCurtis, Jr. (517) 241-2112Agency: Community Health

-"We encourage women to get a routine Pap test because it can detect cancer or abnormalities that may lead to cancer of the cervix," said MDCH Director Janet Olszewski.
-"Regular Pap tests are absolutely necessary because most cervical cancers are slow-growing and develop over a long period of time.
-A Pap test can find abnormal cervical tissue, which a physician can remove before the abnormal tissue develops into cancer."
+A Pap test is an important part of a woman's health care routine because it can detect cancer or abnormalities that may lead to cancer of the cervix.
+Most cervical cancers are slow-growing and develop over a long period of time.
+During this time, abnormal cervical tissue can be detected easily by a Pap test and then removed by a health care provider before the tissue develops into cancer.

 In 2005, 123 women in Michigan died from cervical cancer - up from 104 women in 2003.
 The primary cause of cervical cancer is the Human Papillomavirus (HPV), the most common sexually transmitted virus in the United States.
 In June 2006, the FDA approved a vaccine that prevents against two strains of HPV that are responsible for 70 percent of all cervical cancers.
 This vaccine is recommended for females age 9 to 26.
 Another similar vaccine is pending FDA approval.

 The Michigan Cancer Consortium recommends regular Pap testing and speculum exams for women beginning at age 21 or three years after the onset of sexual activity, whichever occurs first.
 Women under age 40 may obtain Pap testing through their health care provider at Family Planning clinics available through local health departments or at Planned Parenthood of Michigan affiliates located across the state.